Kenneth Gandar Dower: Writing career

+In addition he wrote The King’s African Rifles in Madagascar (Privately printed, East Africa Command, Kenya, 1943), Askaris at War in Abyssinia (His Majesty's Stationery Office, 1943) and The First to be Freed (His Majesty's Stationery Office, 1944).
+Both First to be Freed and Abyssinian Patchwork were published posthumously.

 World War II

-At the outbreak of World War II Gandar-Dower was in the Belgian Congo photographing gorillas.
+At the outbreak of World War II Gandar-Dower was in the Belgian Congo photographing gorillas and other animals with his friend James Riddell.
+The latter published the results in the 1948 book "In the Forests of the Night" which he dedicated to his friend who had died four years earlier.
 Returning to England, he then worked on the Mass-Observation project with Tom Harrisson before being hired by the Government of Kenya to improve its public relations with the native inhabitants, producing a number of works that the government considered "excellent".
 Later he acted as a war correspondent, covering campaigns in Abyssinia and Madagascar, travelling vast distances by bicycle and canoe.
-During the unresisted assault on Tamatave in eastern Madagascar he leapt from an amphibious vessel wearing a bowler hat, carrying a camera in one hand and typewriter in the other.
+During the unresisted assault on Tamatave in eastern Madagascar he leapt from an amphibious vessel wearing a 'Bombay Bowler' hat (a type of pith helmet), carrying a camera in one hand and typewriter in the other.

 On 6 February 1944 Gandar-Dower boarded the SS Khedive Ismail at Kilindini Harbour at Mombasa, bound for Colombo.
 While approaching Addu Atoll in the Maldives, on 12 February 1944, the vessel was attacked by Japanese submarine I-27.
 Struck by two torpedoes, the Khedive Ismail sank in two minutes, with a death toll of 1297, Gandar-Dower among them.

 Gandar-Dower's obituary in Wisden stated that "he was one of the most versatile player of games of any period."
 A wealthy man, Gandar-Dower left over £75,000 in his will.